Is there anything cuter than a fluffy Angora bunny??? Just look at this cute little fluffy face!

 Before I begin grooming I assemble my tools (scroll to the bottom of the post for handy shopping links!):

 You can place your bunny on a study tabletop, or groom them on your lap.
 Either way, it is very important that you are securely holding your rabbit so it doesn’t fall from the table or twist its body and injure itself.
-It’s nice to do it outside because there is less mess afterwards, but I find it frustrating to have the wind blowing all the hair around.
-I usually do it inside, and I always end up having to do a good vacuuming afterwards.
+It’s nice to do it outside because there is less mess afterward, but I find it frustrating to have the wind blowing all the hair around.
+I usually do it inside, and I always end up having to do a good vacuuming afterward!

 Place the towel on your table, or on your lap.
 This will protect your clothes/surface (somewhat!) from the excess fur and will help cushion and cradle the bunny.

-Now, we have to turn the bunny over and brush her belly, legs and backside.
-As the rabbit is lying around and climbing on things this fur on the underside of the rabbit is where mats are likely to develop.
+Now, we have to turn the bunny over and brush her belly, legs, and backside.
+As the rabbit is lying around and climbing on things the fur on the underside of the rabbit is where mats are most likely to develop.
 The quality of wool you remove from this area will not be as high quality as the back and sides.

-The other issue that can occur with the fur on the underside is felting.
-This is when the fur is not quite matted, but is compressed and course – almost the texture of sheep’s wool.
+Besides matting, the other issue that can occur with the fur on the underside is felting.
+This is when the fur is not quite matted but is compressed and coarse – almost the texture of sheep’s wool.
 Frequent grooming can prevent both matting and felting, but once it’s matted or felted there is not much to be done but to carefully cut the fur off.
 Felted fur is not great for spinning, but can still be used for various craft projects.

-To turn the bunny over, gently grasp her ears with one hand and cradle her with the other hand to tip her upside down.
+To turn the bunny over, gently grasp her ears & back of her head with one hand and cradle her with the other hand to tip her upside down.
 Place her on your lap.
 You can secure her ears between your knees, gently, being sure the ears aren’t bent.
 Most rabbits in this position are quite calm, but be careful as you lean over her as she could use her powerful back legs to kick if she gets spooked, scratching you.

-A second position I will use is to cradle the rabbit in one arm so her head is near my armpit, sort of like you would hold an infant.
+A second position I will use is to cradle the rabbit in my left arm so her head is near my armpit, sort of like you would hold an infant.
 Then I gently hold one of her back legs with my left hand.
-You have the rabbit held more securely this way but you won’t have full use of both your hand for grooming.
+You have the rabbit held more securely this way but you won’t have full use of both your hands for grooming.
 Once you are more comfortable with grooming, I find this to be an easier way to hold them.
 If a rabbit squirms out of your grip, she could hurt her spine twisting to get out of your grip so it is important to hold her securely.